MickeyNavarro/spring-boot-whoami/README.md

 # Who Am I?
-(Game) by Almicke "Mickey" Navarro
+(Game) by Almicke "Mickey" Navarro (with the mentoring of Isaiah Discipulo)
-##(with the mentoring of Isaiah Discipulo)
+* A web-based application that allows players to play a personalized version of "Guess Who?" in a private game room with a chat

 ## Introduction
 * With the COVID-19 pandemic, people spent a majority of their time in quarantine.
 This brought about loneliness, depression, and lack of social interactions.
-In order to help this effort, the objective of this project is to create an online game application where players can play a personalized version of Guess Who? while having the ability to chat with the other player.
+In order to help this effort, I decided to create an online game application for my Senior Capstone.
+Seeing as though there is no current online, personalized "Guess Who?" game, I decided to create one.

 ## Requirements
 * Functional Requirements